OriAmir/React-Responsive-Gallery/README.md

 | lightboxCaption | String | Lightbox image caption | Optional
 | lightboxTitle | String | Lightbox image title | Optional

+important:
+if you set orderS/orderL/orderM only to part of your images it's first will sort the images with this property and them set the others.
 <br/>

 <h3>Using Lightbox </h3>